Venezuelan migrants deported by the US ended up in a Salvadoran prison. This is their legal status

 What are lawyers doing?

-Lawyers hired by the Venezuelan government filed a legal action Monday in El Salvador aimed at freeing 238 Venezuelans deported by the United States who are being held in a Salvadoran maximum-security prison.
+Lawyers hired by the Venezuelan government filed a legal action Monday in El Salvador aimed at freeing the 238 Venezuelans deported by the United States.

 Jaime Ortega, who says he represents 30 of the imprisoned Venezuelans, said his firm filed the habeas corpus petition with the Supreme Court’s Constitutional Chamber.
 He said that by extension they requested that it be applied to all Venezuelans detained in El Salvador.